cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 kubectl cnpg report cluster cluster-example -f
 ```

-Using `--tail` option to display 3 lines from each pod and then using the `-f` option
+Using `--tail` option to display 3 lines from each pod and the `-f` option
 to follow:

 ```shell